Hazemmmm/newsPortal-Angular-app/README.md

 # NewsPortal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6. and It's about integration with a [public API](http://developer.nytimes.com) to show the latest articles/news, also it has a functionalities for search for specific article or title, and filter based on diffrerent categories.
+## Install Dependencies

+Run `npm install` to be able to install all the project depdencies.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.